Support Center / Download and setup / How to install a VPN on Fedora

 Notes

-1. Uninstall the official app
+1. How to remove the official Linux app

 sudo dnf remove protonvpn -y; sudo dnf autoremove -y; sudo dnf clean packages